zmalone/chef-web-docs/source/screencasts/fundi-webinar-week-3.md

 keywords: 'opscode, chef, chef-repo, fundamentals, overview, webinar'
 ---

-# Chef Fundamentals Module 3

-The third installment of the Chef Fundamentals Webinar Series will be held Thursday, October 31, 2013 10:00 am Pacific Daylight Time.
-This is a free event.
-Please [register for this webinar][week-3-signup] and complete the pre-work listed below.

 After completing this webinar, you will be able to:

 - Install Chef on nodes using `knife bootstrap`